mghan/siriproxy-m1/README.md

 14. Type `rvmsudo siriproxy server` <enter> followed by your password.
 15. SiriProxy with ISY99i control is now ready for use.

+**NOTE: If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
+Remember, you put a copy in** `~/.rvm/gems/ruby-1.9.3-p###@SiriProxy/gems/siriproxy-0.3.#/plugins` **AND** `~/SiriProxy/plugins`**.
+They both have to match!
+Then follow steps 11 - 15 of the installation procedure to load up your changes and start the server again.**

 Usage
 -----